Michael A. Grinston: Military career

+Post-military career

+On January 1, 2024, Grinston became director and chief executive officer of the non-profit organization Army Emergency Relief.
+AER is the official non-profit of the U.S. Army.

 Personal life

-SMA Grinston was born to a black father and a white mother.
+Grinston is biracial.
+He was born to an African-American father and a white mother.
 They divorced when he was three years old.
-He is married to Alexandra Grinston and they are the parents of two children.
+He is married to Alexandra Grinston, and they are the parents of two children.